s3661656/slave-to-algorithm/week6/Readme.md

 </h3>

 <p>Yasmin, Hun and I became a group to do paper prototyping.
 Unfortunately, I was not able to turn my camera on due to technical difficulty, I later found out its due to my changed privacy settings on my Macbook when it was updating last time.
-Anyway, for our game we chose 'Sonic + knuckles and sonic the Hedgehog 3' to create a paper prototype. </p>
+Anyway, for our game we chose 'Sonic + knuckles and sonic the Hedgehog 3' to create a paper prototype.
+Paper prototyping can be helpful to understand how we may want our coding to work or to find possible problems that can happen in our potential code </p>

 <p>Here are some of the examples that we've been working as a team</p>